avault/higher-ed-exploration/README.md

 # College Selection Analyses

-Understanding the data behind selecting a university.
+Understanding the data behind selecting a college or university.